RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 that was the theory under which the case was tried and submitted.
-Substituting our judgment for the jury's, as we must, we hold that liability cannot be imposed on Hustler on the basis that the article was an incitement to attempt a potentially fatal act without impermissibly infringing upon freedom of speech.
+Substituting our judgment for the jury's, as we must, we hold that liability cannot be imposed on Hustler on the basis that the article was an incitement to attempt a potentially fatal act without impermissebly infringing upon freedom of speech.

 The word incitement, like many of the words in our complex language, can